This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

 When we think about school and the classroom, it’s easy to envision children sitting at their desks harping away on workbook sheet after workbook sheet.
-Filling in blanks, matching images, tracing letters, circling answers – they all make for great-looking educational handouts.
+Filling in blanks, matching images, tracing letters, and circling answers make great-looking educational handouts.

 It’s also easy to find free printable worksheets on Pinterest.
-It’s even easier to print them up and give them to our children in the homeschool setting.
-Today’s post is going to trigger some reactions in you, but I need to explain why worksheets need to be kept to a minimum for the child with special needs.
-I also offer alternatives so that you can cultivate rich learning experiences for your child.
+It’s even easier to print them and give them to neurodivergent and disabled children.
+This article is going to trigger some reactions in you.
+I explain why worksheets need to be kept to a minimum and offer alternatives so you can cultivate rich learning experiences with and for children.

-Why worksheets may be a challenge for children with special needs
+Why worksheets may be a challenge for neurodivergent or disabled children

-- Children with fine motor limitations will find holding a pencil and filling out sheets difficult to do.
+- Children requiring fine motor support find holding a pencil and filling out sheets difficult.

 - Worksheets are symbolic activities that are difficult for children who are concrete thinkers.

-- Children who have difficulty with visual tracking or eye-hand coordination will most certainly find worksheets to be a challenge.
+- Children requiring support with visual tracking or eye-hand coordination will find worksheets challenging.

-- Children with reading difficulties will not be able to even complete a worksheet as it requires the skill of following directions.
+- Children requiring reading support may not be able to complete a worksheet as it requires the skill of following directions.

 - Children who are easily distracted will most likely struggle with staying focused on worksheets.